-During the onsite phase of the audit, the auditor interviewed the designated retaliation monitor.
-He stated that his periodic checks are performed every 30 days.
-He can always see an inmate more frequently if behavior warrants that, but the procedure requests a visit with the inmate at 30-day intervals.
-He continues to monitor every day by reviewing records from his office but will only meet with the inmate every 30 days.
-He provided the auditor with copies of current monitoring records, showing the required notes from visits with victims in their housing units.
+During the onsite phase of the audit, the auditor interviewed the designated retaliation monitor, a senior classification officer.
+She stated that her periodic checks are performed every 30 days.
+She can always see an inmate more frequently if behavior warrants that, but the procedure requests a visit with the inmate at 30-day intervals.
+She continues to monitor every day by reviewing records from her office but will only meet with the inmate every 30 days.
+She provided the auditor with copies of current monitoring records, showing the required notes from visits with victims in their housing units.
 The auditor noted the visit and the inmate's acknowledgement of their own safety.
 Based on this analysis, the auditor finds the facility in compliance with this provision.